Airlift Technologies: History

 As of July 2019, the company was operating in two Pakistani cities, Karachi and Lahore.
 In August 2019, Airlift raised $2.2 million in seed funding from local and international institutions.

 According to a report, Airlift acquired 50,000 riders in Lahore in less than five months of its operations.
 In November 2019, the company raised Series A funding of $12 million which included participation from American venture capital firm First Round Capital.

+The downturn of economic conditions in 2022 and depleted venture capital funding resulted in the company's suspension of business operations.

 Funding

 Airlift introduced an online grocery service in Pakistan with the name of "Airlift Express" bringing $10 Million foreign investment.
-Later in 2021, Airlift secured 85 million USD funding in Series B financing which is the largest in Pakistan.
+Later in 2021, Airlift secured 85 million USD funding in Series B financing which was the largest raised by a startup in Pakistan, Middle East, and North Africa.
+The round was co-led by Buckley Ventures and 20 VC Explorer.

+The total funding raised by Airlift amounted 110 million USD, taking the startup valuation at 275 million USD.